Dr. David J. Peter is professor of Practical Theology, dean of faculty and placement counselor at Concordia Seminary, St. Louis.

 Peter has been a faculty member since 1998.
-He was named chairman of the Department of Practical Theology in 2010.
+He served as chairman of the Department of Practical Theology from 2010 to 2018.
 He formerly served as the director of the Doctor of Ministry program (1998-2013).

 His areas of interest include the dynamics of pastoral leadership in different sizes of congregations.
 He also works to support pastors and lay leaders of mid-sized congregations to engage in the challenges and opportunities distinctive of that congregational size.
 He also specializes in good preaching, especially that which demonstrates the characteristics of biblical exposition.

 Peter teaches courses in homiletics, pastoral ministry, pastoral leadership, parish administration, New Testament exegesis and Old Testament survey at the pre-seminary, Master of Divinity, distance certification and doctoral levels.

 Before joining the Seminary, Peter served as a visiting instructor of theology at Concordia University in Nebraska, Seward (1987-88).
 He also served as a pastor at Trinity Evangelical Lutheran Church in Peoria, Ill.
 (1995-98).

 Peter received his Master of Divinity from Concordia Seminary (1987).
 He also has a bachelor’s degree from the University of Nebraska-Lincoln and a Doctor of Ministry from Trinity Evangelical Divinity School in Deerfield, Ill.
 (1999).